emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 3. Under Search type in E-MAILiT, then click Search Plugins.
 4. In the results page, click Install Now.
 5. Once installed, click Activate Plugin.
 You're done!
-6. By default, we provide you with a standard version of our plugin.
-Do you want fully customization, get powerful sharing analytics and advertising campaign data metrics?
-Create an account with us and at the end of the flow, you will be given the ''Domain Verification Publisher Key'' and when you create your share button, the ''Your Button ID''.
-Please, paste only the E-MAILiT_digits of ''Domain Verification Publisher Key'' and the number of ''Your Button ID'', to the appropriate text box fields at your WordPress backend Admin panel.

 Manual installation: